 Histopathology and Tissue Shared ResourcePersonnel

-Deborah L. Berry, PhD: Assistant Director for the Histopathology and Tissue Shared Resource (HTSR) is a research scientist with a doctorate from The Johns Hopkins University and a post-doctoral fellowship from the Massachusetts Institute of Technology.
-Dr. Berry is a Research Assistant Profressor of Oncology with 20 years of experience in basic research and over 15 years experience in histology.
+Deborah L. Berry, PhD: Co-Director for the Histopathology and Tissue Shared Resource (HTSR) is a research scientist with a doctorate from The Johns Hopkins University and a post-doctoral fellowship from the Massachusetts Institute of Technology.
+Dr. Berry is a Research Assistant Professor of Oncology with 20 years of experience in basic research and over 15 years experience in histology including co-authorship of Insect Histology: Practical Laboratory Techniques (2014).
 Dr. Berry has expertise in the area of programmed cell death and autophagy and was the first to demonstrate an in vivo role for autophagy in developmental cell death (Berry and Baehrecke, Cell 2007).
 Dr. Berry oversees the day to day operations of the histology and IHC laboratories and is available for consultation on any histology and IHC related procedures.